ShadowDominator/image-to-text-khmer-ocr/README.md

 # English+Khmer OCR

 This is a code repository for an English+Khmer OCR (Optical Character Recognition) application.
-The application uses the Tesseract OCR engine and PIL (Python Imaging Library) to extract text from images containing both English and Khmer characters.
+The application uses the Tesseract OCR engine and PIL (Python Imaging Library) to extract text from images containing both English and Khmer characters.[Demo](https://huggingface.co/spaces/ShadowDominator/image-to-text-khmer-ocr)

 ## Installation